Collaboration for effective teaching and learning

 - The idea of ‘Teacher support teams’ which is described in detail in the book entitled ‘Teacher Support Teams in Primary and Secondary Schools’.
 Teacher support teams are school-based, problem-solving groups that cross department boundaries which function to support pupils indirectly through teacher collaboration.
 The principle behind these support teams is to make the most of the knowledge and skills of teachers already in a school.

-- Moving forward, the research project will be observing the effect of collaboration on teacher practice using a number of observation schedules.
+- Moving forward, the research project went on to observe the effect of collaboration on teachers’ practice using a number of observation schedules.
 Schools may find some of these useful in analysing teachers practice in support of vulnerable learners.
-Resources can be found on the presentation from the meeting Collaboration ppt and on Pam Sammons web page.

-A follow on research project is currently underway analysing the relationship between teachers’ collaboration patterns, their teaching practices and student literacy, learning and engagement.
+A follow on research project took place analysing the relationship between teachers’ collaboration patterns, their teaching practices and student literacy, learning and engagement.
+Details can be found here.